TKomericki/Rhetos-wiki/Filters-and-other-read-methods.md

 * This kind of processing could not be implemented cleanly with the ComposableFilterBy concept.
-* FilterBy is often used to process the data by an algorithm implemented in some external dll.
+* FilterBy is often used to process the data by an algorithm implemented in some external DLL.
   For example, see FilterBy in [ComputeBookRating](https://github.com/Rhetos/Bookstore/tree/master/src/DslScripts), from the Bookstore demo application.